Basic Policy Regarding the Internal Control System and its Operational Status

 10. Other Relevant Systems to Ensure the Proper Functioning of Audits

 (1) Coordination with the Corporate Auditors by the Audit Division

 The Audit Division is to maintain close communication and coordination with the corporate auditors with respect to matters such as formulation of the internal audit plan for each business year, and internal audit results.

 (2) Retaining External Experts

 When deemed necessary, the corporate auditors are to independently retain outside experts for the implementation of an audit.

 Overview of the Operational Status of Internal Control System

 At its meetings, the Internal Control Committee verifies the content of checklists summarizing achievement status, issues, etc. for each of the above confirmatory items, as submitted by the departments in charge of each.
 It also confirms the construction and operational status of internal control systems by verifying the content of individual reports from the departments in charge, with respect to important matters such as systems to ensure the reliability of financial reporting, compliance systems, systems to manage the risk of losses, and the construction and operational status of internal control systems in the ITOCHU Group.
-The results of deliberations by the Internal Control Committee are reported once per year to the HMC and the Board of Directors, the latter of which conducts a full-year evaluation of the construction and operational status of internal control systems.
+The results of deliberations by the Internal Control Committee are reported twice per year to the HMC and the Board of Directors, the latter of which conducts a full-year evaluation of the construction and operational status of internal control systems.